The Staff

 I am a third generation woodworker, or more correctly, woodworking enthusiast.
 My grandfather did marquetry, my father made cabinets.
 I started making string musical instruments around 16 years ago, have been teaching for 5 years, and am excited to be a member of Pratt Fine Arts Center's team.

-Natalia Torres (she/her), Director of Education & Programs
+Natalia Torres (she/her), Deputy Director, Operations + Programs

 Natalia was born and raised in New Jersey and has spent most of her life on the East Coast.
 She holds a BA in Art and Ethnicity, Race & Migration from Yale and an Ed.M. in Education Policy & Management from Harvard.
 Before joining Pratt, Natalia served as the Director of Visual Art & Maker at DreamYard, an arts and social justice education non-profit in the Bronx, NY.
 She is passionate about the arts, education, and racial equity, and is excited to bring these interests to Pratt and build community here in Seattle.
 She loves to learn new skills and explore new media, and believes that maintaining artistic and creative practices allows us to imagine new possibilities and, ultimately, create new realities.